-Provider agencies of nursing services must:
+Provider agencies of Nursing services must:

-- 1. Ensure that all nurses employed to provide nursing services are either registered nurses or who have a current Louisiana Board of Nursing license or licensed practical nurses who have a current Louisiana State Board of Practical Nurse Examiners license, and have a minimum of one year of supervised nursing experience in providing skilled nursing services in a community setting to beneficiaries; - 2.
-Provide an orientation on waiver services to licensed nurses and assure that licensed nurses adhere to the OCDD Critical Incident Reporting policy (See Appendix D for information regarding this policy); - 3.
-Collect and submit the following documents to the beneficiary's support coordination agency: - a.
-Primary care physician's order for nursing services;
+- Ensure that all nurses employed to provide Nursing Services are either registered nurses or who have a current Louisiana Board of Nursing license or licensed practical nurses who have a current Louisiana State Board of Practical Nurse Examiners license, and have a minimum of one year of supervised nursing experience in providing Skilled Nursing services in a community setting to beneficiaries; - Provide an orientation on waiver services to licensed nurses and assure that licensed nurses adhere to the OCDD Critical Incident Reporting policy (See Appendix D for information regarding this policy);

+• Collect and submit the following documents to the beneficiary's support coordination agency:

+• Primary care physician's order for Nursing services.

-NOTE: The physician's order must be signed and dated and must contain the number of hours per day and the duration of nursing services required to meet the beneficiary's needs.
+NOTE: The physician's order must be signed and dated and must contain the number of hours per day and the duration of Nursing services required to meet the beneficiary's needs.
 The physician's order must also be updated at least every 60 days, and a copy must be sent to the support coordination agency prior to expiration of the previous approval to ensure continuation of services.

-The physician's order must be submitted to the LGE with the beneficiary's annual POC and upon request.
-Prior authorization will not be released if the physician's order is not submitted as required.
+The physician's order must be submitted to the Human Services Authority or District with the beneficiary's annual POC and upon request.
+Prior Authorization will not be released if the physician's order is not submitted as required.

-- b.
-Primary care physician's letter of necessity for nursing services.
-The physician's letter of necessity must be on the physician's letterhead, identify all nursing duties to be performed by the nurse, and state the beneficiary's current medical condition and need for nursing services; - c.
-Current Form 90-L signed by the beneficiary's primary care physician; - d.
-Summary of the beneficiary's medical history, which indicates the beneficiary's service needs based on a documented record review and specifies any recent (within one year) early and periodic screening, diagnosis, and treatment (EPSDT) extended home health approvals; and - e.
-CMS Form 485 completed by the home health agency to identify the skilled nursing service needs.
+- Primary care physician's letter of necessity for Nursing services.
+The physician's letter of necessity must be on the physician's letterhead, identify all nursing duties to be performed by the nurse, and state the beneficiary's current medical condition and need for Nursing services; - Current Form 90-L signed by the beneficiary's primary care physician; - Summary of the beneficiary's medical history, which indicates the beneficiary's service needs based on a documented record review and specifies any recent (within one year) Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) extended home health approvals; and - CMS Form 485 completed by the Home Health agency to identify the Skilled Nursing service needs. - Develop and implement an Individual Nursing Service Plan in conjunction with the beneficiary's physician, support team, and the support coordinator to identify and fulfill the beneficiary's specific needs in a cost-effective manner; - Render services to the beneficiary as ordered by the beneficiary's primary care physician and as reflected in the beneficiary's POC within the requirements of the Louisiana Nurse Practice Act.
+For the purpose of this policy, nursing assessments, nursing care planning, and revisions of care planning must be consistent with the Outcome and Assessment Information Set (OASIS) requirements used by Home Health Agencies who provide Skilled Nursing services;